gcallah/MiscWriting/Charity/ordo.md

 charitable decisions.
 If my own son or daughter is struggling with a personal or social problem, I am in a privileged position in terms of helping them.
 I know their entire life history.
 I know what other struggles they have undergone, and what traumas they may have faced.
 I understand their character about as well as any human being can understand anyone else's character.
-I know who their friends are, who their teachers are, who their coaches are, and I know their aunts and uncles and grandparents.
+I know who their friends are, who their teachers are, who their coaches are, and I know their cousins and aunts and uncles and grandparents.

-When we move out of the immediate family, clearly our level of knowledge decreases.
+When we move outward from the immediate family, obviously our level of knowledge decreases.
 While I am familiar with my neighbor's child, I may not know that his parents are fighting at home.
 I may not know that he has taken to hanging out with a group of kids who are using drugs.
 (Of course, I may not know that about my own children, either, but I am more *likely* to know it.)
 I may not know about some physical condition he has, or some mishap he